 How does open source software relate to security?

 That being said, the historical context section is a super condensed version of open source software (OSS) history.
-The OSS community is a very passionate and vibrant one.
-I am sorry if I excluded your favorite FOSS influencer or historical moment.
-History is not the primary focus of this piece.

-The story of open source begins with Richard M. Stallman, an ex-MIT professor who was mad that he could not fix a printer because its source code was proprietary.
-His conclusion from the printer experience was that software should be free to use, study, share, and modify, but not necessarily monetarily free.
+The story of open source begins with Richard M. Stallman, an ex-MIT professor who was mad that he couldn’t fix a printer because its source code was proprietary.
+His conclusion from the printer experience was that software should be free* to use, study, share, and modify, but not necessarily monetarily free.